NBC News - Breaking News & Top Stories - Latest World, US & Local News

 Top Stories

-John Moore / Getty Images
+VYACHESLAV OSELEDKO / AFP - Getty Images

 U.S. news